-We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2020, for the General Obligation Bond Construction Fund (Measure M).
+We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2021, for the Measure M General Obligation Bond Construction Fund.
 Within the fiscal year audited, we obtained the actual invoices, purchase orders, and other supporting documentation for a sample of expenditures to ensure compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution and Measure M as to the approved bond projects list.
 We performed the following procedures:

 - 1. We identified expenditures and projects charged to the general obligation bond proceeds by obtaining the general ledger and project listing. - 2.
 We selected a sample of expenditures using the following criteria: - a.
-We considered all expenditures recorded in all object codes, including transfers out. - b.
-We considered all expenditures recorded in all projects that were funded from July 1, 2019 through June 30, 2020 from Measure M bond proceeds. - c.
-We selected a sample of expenditures using professional judgement, based on risk assessment and consideration of coverage of all object codes, including transfers out, and projects for period starting July 1, 2019 and ending June 30, 2020. - 3.
-Our sample included transaction totaling \$11,734,503.
-This represents 72% of the total expenditures of \$16,281,955, including transfers out. - 4.
+We considered all expenditures recorded in all object codes. - b.
+We considered all expenditures recorded in all projects that were funded from July 1, 2020 through June 30, 2021 from Measure M bond proceeds. - c.
+We selected a sample of expenditures using professional judgement, based on risk assessment and consideration of coverage of all object codes and projects starting July 1, 2020 and ending June 30, 2021. - 3.
+Our sample included transaction totaling \$5,709,496.
+This represents 81% of the total expenditures of \$7,069,673. - 4.
 We reviewed the actual invoices and other supporting documentation to determine that: - a.
 Expenditures were supported by invoices with evidence of proper approval and documentation of receipting goods or services. - b.
 Expenditures were supported by proper bid documentation, as applicable. - c.
-Expenditures were expended in accordance with voter-approved bond project list. - d.
-Bond proceeds were not used for salaries of school administrators or other operating expenses of the District. - 5.
+Expenditures were expended in accordance with the voter-approved bond project list. - d.
+Bond proceeds were not used for salaries of administrators or other operating expenses of the District. - 5.
 We determined that the District has met the compliance requirement of Measure M is the following conditions were met: - a.
 Supporting documents for expenditures were aligned with the voter-approved bond project list. - b.
 Expenditures were not used for salaries of school administrators or other operating expenses of the District.